jh3nd3rs0n/jargyle/src/site/markdown/userguide/cli.md

 -   [Starting the Server](#starting-the-server)
     -   [Starting the Server With a Monitored Server Configuration File](#starting-the-server-with-a-monitored-server-configuration-file)
 -   [Configuring Encryption and Decryption of XML Elements in a Server Configuration File](#configuring-encryption-and-decryption-of-xml-elements-in-a-server-configuration-file)

+## Overview

+This document discusses how to use the command line interface.

 ## Environment Variables